Firecracker Chicken Meatballs

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ¼-1/2 teaspoon red pepper flakes
+- 1/4-1/2 teaspoon red pepper flakes

 - Preheat the oven to 475ºF.
 Line a large baking sheet with parchment paper, set aside.

 - Shape the meat mixture into a ball, about 1 tablespoon of meat per ball.
-(I used a cookie dough scoop) Place shaped meatballs on prepared baking sheet.
+(I used a cookie dough scoop) Place shaped meatballs on the prepared baking sheet.